napari/docs/docs/naps/7-key-binding-dispatch.md

 - key combinations can either contain one modifier key (e.g., `alt`) or any number of modifier keys plus a base key (e.g., `alt+shift+v`).
   Multiple modifier keys (e.g., `alt+shift`) are not allowed.
-- a key chord part cannot be an invalid key combinations nor a single modifier.
+- a key chord part cannot be an invalid key combination nor a single modifier.
     - `alt t` is **invalid** because the first part is a single modifier (even though it is a valid key combination)
     - `ctrl+x alt` is **invalid** because the second part is a single modifier